Maryland · Off-grid & homestead potential

 Baltimore City generally requires a residential building permit, and it enforces county zoning.
 Onsite septic is permitted by Maryland Department of the Environment (Onsite Disposal Systems).
 Rules change and cities within the county differ — always confirm with the county before you buy or build.

-A typical home in Baltimore City costs about $188k, based on the latest county data.
+Land in Baltimore City runs about $13,587 per acre, based on the latest county data.

 Baltimore City gets about 47" of rain a year, with severe drought in roughly 1.1% of years.